StraightDroid/android_manifest/README.md

-The Android Open Source Project Jelly Bean 4.1.2
+The Android Open Source Project LineageOS Bean 4.1.2
 ==============================================

-To initialize your local repository using the AOSP trees, use a command like this:
+To initialize your local repository using the LineageOS trees, use a command like this:
 ````bash
 repo init --depth=1 -u https://github.com/LineageOS/android.git -b cm-14.1
 ````